angelolu/angelolu.github.io/index.md

 ## Hi, my name is Angelo!

-I'm a biomechanical engineering student at Queen's University (Kingston, 2021 candidate).
-With over one year of industry experience developing firmware for embedded devices, I'm seeking to use my knowledge of product development lifecycles to support new product bring-ups.
+I'm a biomechanical engineering student at Queen's University (Kingston, 2021 candidate) and an incoming software (BSP) engineer at Cisco Meraki.
+With over one year of industry experience developing firmware for embedded devices, I'm excited to support new product bring-ups.

 ### Skills